jcerda1994/Proyecto_final_1/README.md

-# An analysis between life expetancy and alcohol consumption by country
+# An analysis between life expectancy and alcohol consumption by country

 ## Topic: